Dev-ZTQGames/ICP-OnChain-Data/README.md

   - `burn(from, amount)` – Burn tokens from a specific account (admin only).
 - **Event Logging** – Emits events for all ledger operations for auditing and verification.
 - **Integration with Index Canister** – Ledger operations can update the index canister to maintain synchronized state.

+## Permissions & Security
+- **Standard ICP Ledger**: All other operations follow ICP default permissions.
+- **Auditability**: Every mint and burn operation includes a memo for clear event tracing.
+- **Secure**: Only authorized principals can perform sensitive operations; read-only queries are publicly accessible.

 ## Technology Stack
 - **Language**: Motoko / Rust